 TOD-UC TOD-NC TOD-CC TOD-TR

-Main Street Height above 65' requires a minimum stepback of 10' from the building facade line.
+٨ Main Street Height above 65' requires a minimum stepback of 10' from the building facade line.
 Such stepback shall occur above the ground story, and no higher than the 4th story.

-4+ Lane Ave/Blvd N/A
+Required Stepback 4+ Lane Ave/Blvd N/A

-A Required Stepback Other - Primary Height above 120' requires a minimum stepback of 10' from the building facade line.
-Such stepback shall occur above the ground story, and no higher than the 6th story.
+Other - Primary N/A N/A

-Other - Secondary N/A
+Other - N/A

 Limited Access N/A

-B Permitted Corner Tower Element - Corner Lots Only Limited in width and depth to a maximum 25% of the building frontage.
-May exceed height at which stepback is required, but may in no case exceed the overall building height.
+B Permitted Co Element - Co Only ma: frontag stepba ximum 25% e.
+May exce ack is requi exceed the n and depth of the build eed height a red, but ma overall bui ght. ding It which y in no

-The required stepback applies to each facade located along a frontage type.
+- \ The required stepback applies to each facade located along a frontage type.
 Where more than one frontage is present, the requirement for such frontage applies to that facade.
-The following are exempt from stepback requirements: 2) stepback requirements do not apply to side or rear facades; and 2) any facades located along a frontage, where the lot width of such frontage is 50' or less in length, are exempt from stepback requirements.
+The following are exempt from stepback requirements: 1) stepback requirements do not apply to side or rear facades; and 2) any facades located along a frontage, where the lot width of such frontage is 50' or less in length, are exempt from stepback requirements. - \\ Height above 120' requires a minimum stepback of 10' from the building facade line.
+Such stepback shall occur above the ground story, and no higher than the 6th story.

-G. Building Articulation
+E. Building Articulation